DrTreEsq/GitHub_Portfolio/HowTos/Deploy_AI.md

         Numpy
         Uvicorn
         Image

+To do so, create a requirements.txt file on the start-here branch, and put in the following.
+Note that you can use any other version of the listed packages below, as long as they still work together.

+        fastapi==0.73.0
+        numpy==1.19.5
+        uvicorn==0.15.0
+        image==1.5.33
+        tensorflow-cpu==2.7.0
+        After which you can install the packages using the command pip install -r requirements.txt.

+Currently our start-here branch has the saved model file, as well as the Jupyter notebook used in creating the model.
+The notebook also has the code that implements our API feature.
+That is, it implements predicting the food class of an image based on its URL link.

 #### 1. PYTHON
 In the root directory, create a main.py file.
 In that file, add the following lines of code: